NBC Insider Exclusive

 Became a Five-Timer on: December 10, 1994

-Baldwin's record-setting amount of shows as Host (17) don't include his cameo appearances as characters like former president Donald Trump.
+Baldwin's record-setting amount of shows as Host doesn't even count his cameo appearances, which include appearing in over 40 episodes as former president Donald Trump.

 Bill Murray